 Retired Office Versions (Excel 2016 and earlier)

-We recommend that you learn Excel using Excel 365 for Windows
+We recommend that you learn Excel using Excel 365 or Excel 2021

-Excel 365 for Windows is a very different product from legacy versions (2019 and older) as it now includes support for dynamic arrays (a game changing feature introduced in the July 2020 semi-annual update).
+Excel 365 for Windows and Excel 2021 are very different products from legacy versions (2019 and older) as they now includes support for dynamic arrays (a game changing feature introduced in the July 2020 semi-annual update).
 Dynamic arrays mark such a fundamental change that we no longer recommend learning Excel with Excel 2019 (though we still produce books for this version).

 If you wish to develop Expert skills we also do not recommend Mac Excel versions as they do not include any OLAP features (Power Pivot, Power Maps etc) making them incapable of modern data analysis.
 This will not be a problem if you only need Essential Skills or have no interest in OLAP features.